ef4/mho/README.md

 current goal: minimum viable in-service-worker stage2

-NEXT: get app booting again with no wildcard scaffolding

-- discover addons with app-js by crawling package.json starting with ours and using the importmap between them
-  THEN: basics of caching with our manifest

 # TODOs

-had to manually patch @ember/test-waiters type-only exports

 clean up extra things in embroider/core's package.json exports, once we port core code back into core